How many blankets does one need?

 Well, I have now fallen in love again.

-The pattern is called The Granny Log Cabin Pattern, and the way things are looking now I think I will be making two of these blankets.
+The Granny Log Cabin Pattern, and the way things are looking now I think I will be making two of these blankets.

 One from all the grey, black, white and cream colours from the grey blanketI started to make.